Published On: Jan 31 2013 08:13:02 AM CSTUpdated On: Jan 31 2013 12:17:53 PM CST

 Henry Kissinger served from 1973-1977.
 With his appointment, he became the first person ever to serve as both Secretary of State and National Security Adviser, a position he had held since President Nixon was sworn into office on January 20, 1969.

 George Schultz (pictured here with President Obama) served from 1982-1989.
 He was nominated by former President Ronald Reagan.

-James Baker (pictured here with former President Jimmy Carter) served from 1989-1992.
-He Baker brought almost two decades of experience in politics, both behind the scenes and in key administration positions with him to the State Department.
+James Baker (pictured here with former President Jimmy Carter during a hearing at American University April 18, 2005, in Washington, D.C.) served from 1989-1992.
+Baker brought almost two decades of experience in politics, both behind the scenes and in key administration positions, with him to the State Department.

 Warren Christopher served from 1993-1997.
 He was nominated by President Bill Clinton.

 Madeleine Albright served from 1997-2001.
 She was the first woman to serve as secretary of state.

 Colin Powell served from 2001-2005.
 He was the first African-American to serve as secretary of state.

 Condoleezza Rice served from 2005-2009.
 She was the first African-American woman to serve as secretary of state.